-There was also a Diabetologia study done in 2014 which found that whey protein could actually help improve glucose control in people with diabetes, check out the video recap of the study below:
+There was also a Diabetologia study done in 2014 which found that whey could actually help improve blood glucose control in people with diabetes, check out the video recap of the study below:

 Whey protein also has the added benefits of reducing appetite, which can promote weight loss.
 The peptides and amino acids released into the gastrointestinal tract upon consumption have a direct effect of reducing your body’s hunger mechanism, which keeps you fuller and more satisfied for longer.